lcappuccio/e-commuter/README.md

 # e-commuter
-Use Google Maps Geocoding API to calculate distances between two addresses or geographic coordinates.
+Use Google Maps Geocoding API to calculate distances between two addresses of a collection of persons.

 **Master**